 In 2014, ENSI published a regulatory guideline that addresses all aspects of decommissioning and dismantling of nuclear installations in Switzerland (Regulatory Guideline ENSI-G17).
 This guideline respects WENRA's Safety Reference Levels in the field of decommissioning and the corresponding IAEA Safety Standards.
+As a finding of the IRRS mission 2021 to ENSI, it was suggested to update the decommissioning guidance.
+Therefore, the decommissioning guideline ENSI-G17 is currently under revision.

 In June 2018, DETEC issued the decommissioning order for Mühleberg NPP.
 The order is based on ENSI's advisory opinion on the final decommissioning plan for Mühleberg NPP.
-In the decommissioning order the terms "final cessation of power operation" (which is different from final shut down), "establishing of post operational phase" in the reactor building and "preparatory measures" in the turbine building were legally well founded introduced and explained.
+In the decommissioning order the terms "final cessation of power operation" (which is different from final shut down), "establishing of post operational phase" in the reactor building and "preparatory measures" in the turbine building were legally well founded, introduced and explained.
 In DETEC's decommissioning order is also laid down that there will be two separate licensing procedures: one for release of Mühleberg NPP from nuclear supervision and one for conventional demolition or reuse of the Mühleberg site.